userfrosting/learn/pages/09.routes-and-controllers/02.REST/02.restful-responses/docs.md

     }
 ```

-UserFrosting **also** returns a 404 code in the `ForbiddenExceptionHandler` by default.
-This is because, for many use cases, you may not want to disclose to unauthorized users that the resource even _exists_.
-If you wish to change this behavior, simply [override](/advanced/error-handling) the `ForbiddenExceptionHandler` with your own handler.

 ### 405 (Method Not Allowed)

 This code is [automatically returned by Slim](https://www.slimframework.com/docs/handlers/not-allowed.html), when a route exists for a given URL, but not for the requested method.
 For example, if someone tries to `POST` to a URL, but there is only a `GET` route defined.